Zamiell/jud6s/README.md

 `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\resources\`

 To go back to an un-modded game, delete everything in the folder except for the "packed" directory.

+### Linux and Mac

+Run the `install_on_linux_or_mac.sh` script from this directory.
+It should automatically detect your system and your `resources` folder location, and take care of installing/uninstalling a mod for you.
+The script will prompt for confirmation before deleting anything.

+If the script fails please read the error message and act accordingly, or manually copy the mod of your choice to your `resources` folder location.

 <br />